 Long-term equity incentive compensation is comprised of non-qualified stock options and restricted stock.
-With respect to Mr. S. D. Farmer, equity awards are made at the discretion of the Compensation Committee and subjectively based on Cintas' performance and his individual performance during fiscal 2010.
-With respect to Mr. Holloman, these awards are based on criteria outlined in the Executive Incentive Plan, but are subject to the discretion of the Compensation Committee.
-With respect to Mr. Gale, Mr. Frooman and Mr. Thompson, these awards are made pursuant to the criteria outlined in the Executive Incentive Plan.
+With respect to the named executive officers, these awards are made pursuant to the criteria outlined in the Executive Incentive Plan.
 The purpose of such awards is to incentivize named executive officers to profitably grow Cintas' long-term business objectives and encourage named executive officers to build and maintain a long-term equity ownership position in Cintas so that their interests are aligned with those of our shareholders.